-Success as an athlete comes from a combination of athletic ability and our body build.
-The three components of body build are type, size and composition.
-A system, developed by W.H.
-Sheldon (c.1940), uses the terms ectomorph, endomorph, or mesomorph to describe the body build of an individual.
+Success as an athlete comes from athletic ability, and our body build.
+The three components of body build are the type, size and composition.
+A system developed by W.H.
+Sheldon (c.1940) uses Ectomorph, Endomorph, or Mesomorph to describe the individual's body build.

-An endomorphic individual typically has short arms and legs and a large amount of mass on their frame.
-Their mass hampers their ability to compete in sports requiring high levels of agility or speed and perform sustained weight bearing aerobic activities such as running.
-Sports of pure strength, like power lifting, are perfect for an endomorph.
+An endomorphic individual typically has short arms and legs and a large mass on their frame.
+Their mass hampers their ability to compete in sports requiring high agility or speed levels and perform sustained weight-bearing aerobic activities such as running.
+Sports of pure strength, like powerlifting, are perfect for an endomorph.
 They can gain weight easily and lose condition quickly if training stops.

 A mesomorphic individual excels in strength, agility, and speed.
-Their medium structure and height, along with their tendency to gain muscle and strength easily makes them a strong candidate for a top athlete in any sport.
+Their medium structure and height and their tendency to gain muscle and strength make them a strong candidates for a top athlete in any sport.
 They can sustain low body fat levels and find it easy to lose and gain weight.

 A predominantly ectomorphic individual is long, slender and thin, and therefore power and strength sports are perhaps not suitable as their slight build leaves them susceptible to injuries.
-While they can easily get lean and hard, their lack of musculature severely limits their chances in sports requiring mass.
+While they can quickly get lean and hard, their lack of musculature severely limits their chances in sports requiring mass.
 Ectomorphs dominate endurance sports and gymnastics.
-They can archive low levels of body fat which can be detrimental to health and for females in endurance sports it can result in a cessation of periods and iron deficiency.
+They can archive low levels of body fat, which can be detrimental to health and for females, in endurance sports, it can result in a cessation of periods and iron deficiency.

-Sheldon evaluated the degree a body type was present on a 1 to 7 scale where 1 is the minimum and 7 is the maximum.
+Sheldon evaluated the degree a body type was present on a 1 to 7 scale, where 1 is the minimum and seven is the maximum.

-All athletes are made up of the three extreme body types so we are all part endomorph, part mesomorph and part ectomorph.
-Using a score of one to seven, we can grade our bodies on each of the extreme body types. e.g. two, six, three means: two (low endomorphy); six (high mesomorphy); three (low ectomorphy).
-In this way, we can compare our body type with that of other athletes.
+All athletes are made up of the three extreme body types, so we are all part of endomorph, mesomorph, and ectomorph.
+Using a score of one to seven, we can grade our bodies on extreme body types. e.g. two, six, three means: two (low endomorphy), six (high mesomorphy), three (low ectomorphy).
+In this way, we can compare our body types with other athletes.
 This method of body typing is known as somatotyping - height is not taken into consideration.

 The "perfect" bodybuilder would perhaps be a 173, while 475 might be better suited for football, and 147 a basketball player.
-Having scores in multiple body types, for instance the football player's 475, does not mean he has all of the traits of each body type mixed together.
-It may mean he has the heavy thick build of the Endomorph combined with superior musculature and strength of the Mesomorph, with the above average height of the Ectomorph.
+Having scored in multiple body types, for instance, the football player's 475, does not mean he has all of the traits of each body type mixed.
+It may mean he has the heavy thick build of the Endomorph combined with superior musculature and strength of the Mesomorph, with the above-average height of the Ectomorph.

 Greek researchers Bayios et al. (2006) evaluated 518 elite Greek basketball, volleyball and handball players.
 Their results indicated the following somatotypes (endomorph, mesomorph & ectomorph) for each sport:

 Body size refers to the athlete's height and weight.
-The ideal size for an athlete depends on the sport or event and sometimes the position they play in their sport (consider the various body sizes in a Rugby team).
+The ideal size depends on the sport or event and sometimes their position in their sport (consider the various body sizes in a Rugby team).
 There are standard ideal weight charts based on an individual's height.

 Body composition refers to the athlete's body fat.
-In most sports, the athlete will try to keep his/her levels of body fat to a minimum.
-In general the higher the percentage of body fat the poorer the performance.
+In most sports, the athlete will keep their body fat levels to a minimum.
+In general, the higher the body fat percentage, the lower the performance.